 For Example, @Shalini Singh you can refer to the test coverage matrix

 In the above example, I added a notification which shall trigger an email for Shalini Singh with a message as above along with the hyperlink text www.softwaretestinghelp.com/test-coverage/

 Q #3) How do you sort the test cases that you add in the TFS?

 Answer: When you add test cases in TFS, quite often they get added in an unsorted fashion.
 There are 2 ways in which you can sort the test cases.

-#1) In the List view of the test cases, there is a column named ‘Order’.
-Each test case gets a unique order id auto-assigned based on the order of the addition of the test case.
+a) In the List view of the test cases, there is a column named ‘Order’.
+Each test case gets a unique order id auto-assigned based on the order in which the test case is added.
 You can sort the test case by clicking on the column Order.

 Q #4) What are the different views available for test cases in TFS?

 Answer: There are two views available for test cases in TFS:

 a) List View: This is the default view of the test cases in TFS.
 In this view, as the name suggests all the test cases are listed down in a sorted way if the list is sorted using Order id.

 There are multiple columns displayed for each test case in this view; like Outcome – which is the latest status of the test case, Order – representing the order id based on the test case insertion order, ID – an auto-generated unique test case id, Title, Configuration, Expected Result, etc.